Parenting can be tough - but it's easier when we are GROWING TOGETHER

 Responsive Feeding for Babies

-Just when you have mastered nursing or bottle feeding, baby's almost ready for solid foods.
-WE'll explore the latest research and best practices for introducing solid foods alongside breast milk or formula.
+Just when you have mastered nursing or bottle feeding, baby is almost ready for solid foods.
+We'll explore the latest research and best practices for introducing solid foods alongside breast milk or formula.
 We'll even have a mini cooking lesson on toddler-friendly food prep and learn how to avoid battles over what children will eat.

 Episode 2